lgmorand/aks-workshop/_entries/02-04 challenge4.md

 **Task Hints**

 * `kubectl` is the main command line tool you will use for working with Kubernetes and AKS.
 It is already installed in the Azure Cloud Shell
-* Refer to the AKS docs, which includes [a guide for connecting kubectl to your cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#connect-to-the-cluster) (Note, using the cloud shell you can skip the `install-cli` step).
+* Refer to the AKS docs, which includes [a guide for connecting kubectl to your cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#connect-to-the-cluster) (Note: if you are using the Azure Cloud Shell you can skip the `install-cli` step because `kubectl` is already installed).
 * A good sanity check is listing all the nodes in your cluster `kubectl get nodes`.
 * [This is a good cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) for kubectl.

 {% collapsible %}

-> **Note** `kubectl`, the Kubernetes CLI, is already installed on the Azure Cloud Shell.

-Authenticate
+Authenticate against the cluster.
+The `az aks get-credentials` connect to the cluster and create a local kubeconfig file which will be used by `kubectl` to connect to the cluster.

 ```sh
 az aks get-credentials --resource-group <resource-group> --name <unique-aks-cluster-name>